October used to be a relatively slower time of the year, but now many schools have fall breaks which means it can get kind of busy.

 These scheduled closings typically take place between the end of October and mid-March.

-Make sure you check the calendar above to see what park will be open during your visit.
+Make sure you check the calendar below to see what park will be open during your visit.

 - Fall breaks are very common now so plan for the parks to be busy.